Bessie Blount Griffin, Physical Therapist and Inventor

 As Blount worked in various hospitals, she began to observe parallels between physical health and handwriting characteristics.
 She saw that to some extent, a person’s handwriting reflected their overall state of health.
 Based on this information she published a technical paper on “medical graphology.”

 Inventor to Forensic Scientist

 After the publication of her paper, she started hearing from people who wanted her opinion on forgeries.
-This was to lead to a new career in forensics.
-By the late 1960s she was assisting police departments in both Vineland, New Jersey, and Norfolk, Virginia, and this led to a job as with the Portsmouth, Virginia police department as a chief examiner.
+This led to a new career in forensics.
+By the late 1960s she was assisting police departments in both Vineland, New Jersey, and Norfolk, Virginia.
+Eventually, she joined the Portsmouth, Virginia police department as a chief examiner.

 As a consultant she was called upon by the courts to testify as to the authenticity of many handwriting samples being called in as evidence.
 In her spare time, she became interested in reading and interpreting historic documents.
 (Handwriting from the past is often very difficult to read.)
 She soon became known in that field as well.
-She received calls from museums and researchers who were interested in anything from pre-civil war slave papers to Native American treaties.
+Blount received calls from museums and researchers who were investigating anything from pre-civil war slave papers to Native American treaties.

-She maintained many memberships including the International Association of Forensic Sciences and the National Organization of Black Law Enforcement Executives.
-She was a past honoree with Virginia Women in History (2005) and she volunteered with the Vineland NAACP and Camden Community College.
+Mama Bessie maintained many memberships including the International Association of Forensic Sciences and the National Organization of Black Law Enforcement Executives.
+Blount was a past honoree with Virginia Women in History (2005) and she volunteered with the Vineland NAACP and Camden County College.
 She also was a vocal advocate for children, veterans, and women.

 Bessie Blount certainly proved what she told a reporter one day: “A black woman can invent something for the benefit of humankind.”

 To read about another person who helped change the world, read about Septima Clark and her citizenship schools.